-The handful of countries still welcoming US tourists
+Find out which countries are welcoming US tourists back

+.
+Before you make any international travel plans, check these sites first.
-(CNN) — Once one of the world's most powerful travel documents, the might of the US passport has shriveled under the cloud of coronavirus, with doors slammed shut across the planet to American travelers.

-With US coronavirus cases recently passing the three million mark, many nations now view America with trepidation.
-No matter how much they want those tourism dollars, they're unwilling to take the risk of opening their borders.
+(CNN) — Once one of the world's most powerful travel documents, the might of the US passport has shriveled during the Covid-19 pandemic.
+With US coronavirus cases around the 8 million mark and climbing, many nations continue to view America with trepidation.
+The European Union has omitted the United States from its list of countries whose tourists may visit.
+Americans still can't vacation in their neighbor to the north, Canada, nor head to many Asian favorites such as Japan.

-Even as restrictions ease up in some places, Americans are still on the danger list.
-Earlier this month, the European Union omitted the United States from its list of 15 countries whose tourists are permitted to visit.

-Most of the Caribbean, for example, is open for US tourists.
-Other countries -- including Mexico, Maldives and Turkey -- aren't exactly welcoming US travelers with open arms (more like a temperature check and a Covid-19 test), but they are allowing visitors to cross their borders for the first time since coronavirus shut down much of the world.
+While most US travelers are staying close to home with short-distance car trips, some still want to go abroad.
+For those people, there are still popular vacation options such as Mexico, Ireland and South Korea.
+And the list has been slowly growing.

-Whether travel to "open" international destinations is responsible or advisable is up to individuals to decide.
-But it's worth noting that since the pandemic is ongoing, anything can change at any time.
+Whether travel to "open" international destinations is responsible or advisable is up to you.
+It's worth noting that since the pandemic is ongoing, rules can change at any time.
+Depending on the country, rules violations can involve stiff fines or even jail time.

-While there may be bookable international flights to restricted countries, any outbound US passenger should check with the US Embassy and the airline before finalizing travel plans.

-Here are the countries where it's still possible for US passport holders to visit.
+What follows is a list of countries, in alphabetical order, where it's still possible for US passport holders to go for a vacation:

 Albania

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on October 16.
-UPDATE: Visitors to these sun-kissed islands must request an online health visa before travel.
-You must then upload and later present a negative Covid-19 RT-PCR test result no more than five days before travel.